Where?

 - Antoine Mottet (Hamburg University of Technology)

-- Tomas Nagy (Jagiellonian University)
+- Tomáš Nagy (Masaryk University)

 - Radek Olšák (Charles University)

-- Benedikt Pago (University of Cambridge)
+- Jakub Opršal (University of Birmingham)

 - Davide Perinti (Hamburg University of Technology)